Caoimhinv/pands-project2021/README.md

 ![insert scatter2 here](./Images/scatter2.png)

 The two scatterplots above explore the relationship between the sepal attributes and the petal attributes of each of the classes.
 Again we can see a separation with the setosa class in both cases, and some separation between versicolor and virginica when it comes to petal attributes.
-The scatterplots were created with seaborn - **sns.scatterplot()**.
+The scatterplots were created with seaborn **.scatterplot()**.
 The coding is mostly identical to the preceding plots with maybe the only new element being **edgecolor**, which I thought was worth changing to help define the markers better with my colour theme.

 ### Pairplot <a name="Pairplot"></a>